The-Cosmoverse/.github/profile/README.md

-# The-Cosmoverse
+# Cosmoverse
-Cosmo is a cute lil pretty fox
+Cosmo is a cute lil pretty crab